-It is is not easy to get the right tone of voice, for example to politely decline when we are asked to go somewhere with someone, do something for someone , be at a certain place at a certain time, etc. …
+It is is not easy to get the right tone of voice – for example to politely decline when we are asked to go somewhere, do something, or be at a certain place and at a certain time.

 I would have loved to have come, but I don’t think I can – I might have come, but I have another engagement

 Would it be OK if I came on another occasion? – Might/Could I come back to you?